docker/docs/docker-for-windows/install-windows-home.md

 Windows 10 Home machines must meet the following requirements to install Docker Desktop:

-  - Install Windows 10 Insider Preview build 19041 or higher.
+  - Install Windows 10, version 2004 or higher.
   - Enable the WSL 2 feature on Windows.
 For detailed instructions, refer to the [Microsoft documentation](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
   - The following hardware prerequisites are required to successfully run WSL 2 on Windows 10 Home: